-We start our trek today heading west on an easy trail which climbs to our first pass, the Sarmanchan La (3,750m).
-There are wonderful views down to the village of Hemis Shupachen (3596m).
+We start our trek today heading west on an easy trail which climbs to our first pass, the Tsarmangchan (3,888m).
+There are wonderful views down to the village of Hemis Shupachen (3,663m).
 This tranquil village with a small gompa, green pastures and a babbling brook is a lovely place to stay for the night.
-Today's walk is approximately 3 hours.
+Today's walk is 4km and should take approximately 3 hours.
 In the afternoon we can visit the monastery and have a look around the village.

 From camp we cross the pastures in a north westerly direction skirting the sides of the fields.
-After a stop at a chorten we follow the trail past the mature cedar trees that give the village its name, cedar is shukpa.
-The path drops steeply away in front of us and we can admire the pink and mauve-coloured mountains ahead.
-The trail ahead can just be made out as it zig zags up the mountainside in the distance.
-The path winds up to the Lago La (3,750m) and from the top there are magnificent views across to the south side of the Indus Valley.
+After a stop at a chorten we follow the trail past the mature juniper trees that give the village its name, juniper is shukpa in Ladakhi.
+The path climbs easily to our first pass today, the Mebtek La (3,796m) from where we can admire the pink and mauve-coloured mountains ahead.
+We descend into the next valley and the trail ahead can just be made out as it zig zags up the mountainside in the distance.
+The path winds up to the Lago La (3,832m) and from the top there are magnificent views across to the south side of the Indus Valley.
 The trail descends steeply from the pass to the village of Ang.
 This area is regarded as the richest in Ladakh and fields of barley, potatoes and fruit orchards provide more than adequate food for these villages.
-From Ang it is an easy walk to Temisgam (3,200m).
+From Ang it is an easy walk (although it can be hot and dusty) along the new jeep track to Temisgam (3,256m).
 This is the largest, most prosperous village on the trek.
 Set amongst fertile fields as well as spreading apple and apricot orchards there are some fine examples of large, whitewashed Ladakhi homes.
 As a result of a division of Ladakh in the 14th to 15th centuries, the lower kingdom was controlled from Basgo and Temisgam.
 Little remains of its glorious past and the castle is in ruins but there are still temples you can visit.
-4-5 hours walking.
+5 hours walking.